Donders-Institute/hpc-wiki-v2/docs/linux/practice/start.rst

     honlee@mentat001:~
     999 $

 Every logged-in users is given a **shell** to interact with the system.
-The example above is technically called the **prompt** of the Linux shell, waiting for your commands to the system.
+The example above is technically called the **prompt** of the Linux shell.
+It waits for your commands to the system.

 Following the prompt, you will type in commands to run programs.
-Running programs are referred to as **processes**, and their access to computing resources (CPU, memory, disk and network I/O, etc.) are managed internally by the system.

 .. note::
     For the simplicity, we will use the symbol ``$`` to denote the prompt of the shell.